Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 Questions

-If left untreated it can be serious, causing inflammation and damage to the oesophagus, and may lead to Barrett’s oesophagus, a condition strongly linked to a risk of oesophageal cancer.
+If left untreated, GORD can be serious, leading to inflammation of the oesophagus, damage to its lining, and in some cases Barrett’s oesophagus, a condition linked to an increased risk of oesophageal cancer.

 What is the best sleeping position for acid reflux?